zxdavb/evohome-async/README.md

 Python client to _asynchronously_ access the [Total Connect Comfort](https://international.mytotalconnectcomfort.com/Account/Login) RESTful API.

-It is intended to be a faithful port of https://github.com/watchforstock/evohome-client, but async-aware.
+It is based upon https://github.com/watchforstock/evohome-client, but async-aware.
 That is, it exposes a superset of the **evohome-client** schema (same namespace, same JSON), but with some notable differences between the two (see below).

-It provides support for Honeywell/Resideo TCC-based systems, such as **Evohome**, **Round Thermostat**, **VisonPro** and others:
+It provides support for Honeywell/Resideo TCC-based systems, such as **Evohome**, **Round Thermostat**, **VisionPro** and others:
  - it supports _only_ EU/EMEA-based systems, please use [somecomfort](https://github.com/mkmer/AIOSomecomfort) for US-based systems
  - it provides Evohome support for Home Assistant (and other automation platforms), see https://www.home-assistant.io/integrations/evohome

 This client requires the [aiohttp](https://pypi.org/project/aiohttp/) library.
 If you prefer a non-async client, [evohome-client](https://github.com/watchforstock/evohome-client) uses [requests](https://pypi.org/project/requests/) instead.

-Please contact me (e.g. open an issue) if you would like to help extending the functionality of **evohome-async** to include cooling, as support for such is minimal currently.
+The evohome API does not currently support cooling.

 ### CLI for schedules